OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Set up your subscription

-1. To get an Office 365 developer subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, choose **Sign up**.
+1. To get an Office 365 developer subscription, on your profile page, under **Need an Office 365 subscription to use for development?**, choose **Set up subscription**.

-2. Create a username and domain.
+2. In the **Set up your developer subscription** dialog box, create a username and domain.
 This account will have global administrator permissions for the subscription.
-You can choose any domain name as long as it is not already in use.
+You can choose any username or domain name as long as it is not already in use.
+Do not use spaces.

 3. Create and confirm a password.
-Review the **terms of use** check box.
-You'll need to select the check box before you can continue.

   > [!NOTE]
   > Make a note of your username and password so you don't forget it.

-4. Choose **Create**.
+4. Choose **Set up**.

+5. Follow the instructions to prove you're not a robot, and then choose **Verify**.

-5. After the subscription is created, your subscription name and expiration date appear on your profile page.
+6. After the subscription is created, your subscription name and expiration date appear on your profile page.

 <!--I copied the following sections from the wiki page and am not sure what the new experience will be.-->